A Survey on Time-Series Pre-Trained Models: Background

 \subsubsection{Recurrent Neural Networks}

-A Recurrent Neural Network~(RNN)~\cite{chung2014empirical} usually consists of an input layer, one or more recurrent hidden layers, and an output layer (Fig.~\ref{fig:rnn}).
-In the past decade, RNNs and their variants (such as the Long Short-Term Memory~(LSTM) network~\cite{greff2016lstm} and Gated Recurrent Units~(GRUs)~\cite{chung2014empirical}) have achieved remarkable success in TSM.
+{}{Recurrent Neural Networks~(RNNs)~\cite{chung2014empirical} usually consist} of an input layer, one or more recurrent hidden layers, and an output layer (Fig.~\ref{fig:DLModel}~(a)).
+In the past decade, RNNs and their variants (such as the long short-term memory network~\cite{greff2016lstm} and gated recurrent units~\cite{chung2014empirical}) have achieved remarkable success in TSM.
 For example, Muralidhar et al.~\cite{muralidhar2019dyat} combined dynamic attention and a RNN-based sequence-to-sequence model for time-series forecasting.
-Ma et al.~\cite{ma2019learning} employed a multi-layer Dilated RNN to extract multi-scale temporal dependencies for time-series clustering.
+Ma et al.~\cite{ma2019learning} employed a multi-layer dilated RNN to extract multi-scale temporal dependencies for time-series clustering.